mhood112/INFO-B210/README.md

 ## **TupleNSets.py**
   #### The purpose of this program is to write a function that orders TV show names based on their run time (based on length of time between Premiere Date and End Date) and as a set to a new CSV file.
   #####  * Use the Tv_Show.csv as the CSV file
+  #####  * This will calulate the runtime of each tv show in the days given for it premiere and end dates.
+NOTE.. in this dataset, the premiere and end dates column labels are switched.
+So, to counter this, I have switched them in my code.
+When indexing the premiere date, i have set the code to index for 'End Date' and vise versa.
+The CSV will be ran and the times will be calculated and out into a set.
+Then that set will be put into a new CSV file.

 ## **Dictionaries.py**
   #### Write a function that alphabetically sorts the names of the TV shows and then creates ordered sets with the name of the show, genres, language, and rating, and writes to a new CSV file.
   #####  * Use the Tv_Show.csv as the CSV file
+  #####  * This will create one big user defined function that will read the csv file and write a new CSV file with the shows in alphabetical order.
+Inside this function, the lines will be parsed from the CSV.
+Then the data will be extracted into a dictionary called tv_show.
+This will be then sorted in order by tv show name.
+Then the new CSV file will be created with the data and in alphabetical order.